Waffle-Hau5/EncryptPad/README.md

 -A default key is hardcoded.

--New encryption key generation.
+-New encryption key generation for added security and advanced users.

+-GUI

--GUI, encrypt, decrypt, save, and load options.
+-Encrypt, decrypt, save, and load options/buttons.

 -Can be used to store sensitive information in a secure manor.

--If you do decide to create a new encryption key, make sure you document it for later use as that is the only way you can decrypt the text again.
+-If you do decide to generate a new encryption key, make sure you document it for later use as that is the only way you can decrypt the text again.